SpellholdStudios/Shadows_over_Soubar/README.md

 - Additions from the BP package.
 - Fixes and enhancements by Horred the Plague:
 	1. Unused files removed.
 Download archive size reduced from 95.9M to 69M.
-	2. All AREs revised with DLTCEP, their file structure rearranged and fixed.
+	2. All AREs revised with DLTCEP, and their file structure was rearranged and fixed.
 Many missed info triggers and automap pointers text patching added, Beregost taverns ambients removed to reflect Soubar environments.
 	3. Missed ambient sounds added (OGG3 directory); some missed scripts and BAMs re included.
 	4. Solved all possible area compatibility issues.
 AR4300 -> AR4370 with all corresponding resources, script/dialogues links, TIS and WED fixed (there was a real MESS with it!)
 	5. All ITMs revised; numerous bugs fixed: 0 weapon proficiencies, invalid or absent icons/BAMs, wrong stats, incomplete descriptions; total upgrade of usability settings.
 Now all items match their descriptions.
-In a combination with BDash-WeiDU text fix all descriptions will be 99%-complete.
+In combination with BDash-WeiDU text fix all descriptions will be 99%-complete.
 	6. STOres revised and many incorrect rumors dialogues links fixed, strings patches added.
 	7. All dialogues revised: empty blocks removed, several invalid external references fixed.
 The whole bunch of dialogues is getting compiled by one COMPILE command now as it should be to produce valid cross-references.
 	8. Scripts revised: several missed patches for journal entries added.
 	9. Patching of all BG2 original resources converted to "WeiDU-only" that makes it 100% compatible with any other mod around.
-	10. Journal system revised and rearranged for a single .TRA using (both scripts and dialogues) to unify the journal strings for correct entries' adding/removing.
+	10. The journal system was revised and rearranged for a single .tra using (both scripts and dialogues) to unify the journal strings for correct entries' adding/removing.
-	11. Several BG1-side strings fixed because of many SoS creatures use them in their soundsets.
+	11. Several BG1-side strings are fixed because many SoS creatures use them in their soundsets.
 Patch is taken from BGT-WeiDU.
 	12. Great main screen logo for SoS taken from Yovaneth's fixpack as well as some fixes checked and implemented (except "G3 Identify All" one).
 For more info visit <a href="http://www.final-exodus.net/~dai/yovaneth/baldursgate_index.html">this</a>.
 	13. Installation script (TP2 and BATs) optimized, some errors fixed (f.e. it biffed everything, including AR0072.tis that should remain in \override\).
 	14. Unused WAVs removed from ALORA, KIVAN and ELDOTH soundsets.
 The creatures that use them are not joinable NPCs, so they won't use any sound beside 01,03,07,11,17-19,38,39.